gigimic/nlp_topic_modelling/README.md

 ---------------

 Classify text in a document to a particular topic.
-It builds a topic per document model and words per topic model modelled as Dirichket distributions.
+It builds a topic per document model and words per topic model modelled as Dirichlet distributions.

+Latent Dirichlet Allocation
+______________
+Each document is modeled as a multinomial distribution of topics and each topic is modeled as a multinomial distribution of words.
+LDA assumes that the every chunk of text we feed into it will contain words that are somehow related.
+Therefore choosing the right corpus of data is crucial.
+It also assumes documents are produced from a mixture of topics.
+Those topics then generate words based on their probability distribution.